franklin-hiciano/RodrioData/README.md

 Adding a file takes time, so take inspiration from `src/datasets/setup_datasets.sh` and write your code in there to help the next person.
 Find the index file most similar to yours, see how it was standardized, and maybe steal some code.

-### Writing documentation
-Information for columns like `Biological source` and `Platform` are usually hard to find on the internet (and completely unreliable from an LLM), so please cite where you get the information for these two columns when you write the dataset's readme.
-[Here's](https://github.com/franklin-hiciano/RodrioData/blob/12fa4546c7346ae99f1ff2337ad0ed8069770529/datasets/simons_genome_diversity_project/README.md) an example.

 ### Making the `url` column
-The url column is often most difficult to make.
+Making the url column is not always straightforward.
 One common problem is datasets that don't come with URLs, just sample IDs.
 In this case, figure out how to use the id in a url.
 Then write a script that loops through ids, makes urls from them, and fills the url column.
 Finally, add your process to the documentations below.

+### Writing documentation
+`Biological source` and `Platform` can be even harder to make because their information is usually hidden somewhere on the internet (and thus completely unreliable from an LLM), so please cite where you get the information for these two columns when you write the dataset's readme.
+[Here's](https://github.com/franklin-hiciano/RodrioData/blob/12fa4546c7346ae99f1ff2337ad0ed8069770529/datasets/simons_genome_diversity_project/README.md) an example.

 #### SRA to S3
 used in `2026_Light_EE_NatComm`